WonderTix/WonderTix/README.md

 This allows VSCode to keep your files organized, as well as getting the Jest tests running properly.
 Simply double click a folder for the project you want to work on and everything will run in that particular project, including opening a new terminal.

-### Using Swagger:
+### Using Swagger

 1. To get the bearer token, create a user by going through the signup process in WonderTix.
    - For admin functions, make sure the user has an admin role (contact team lead for admin role).
    - Team Leads: In the User section of Auth0, you can grant individual users an admin role.
 2. Log into the client.
 3. Once you're logged in, open the dev tools menu (Chrome), refresh the page, and find the `token` in the Network tab.
 4. Go to the Preview section for that token and then right click on the `access_token` and `Copy string contents`.
-5. Paste that into the bearerAuth input after clicking the "Authorize" button within Swagger (https://localhost:8000/api/docs).
+5. Paste that into the bearerAuth input after clicking the "Authorize" button within Swagger (<https://localhost:8000/api/docs>).

 ## Troubleshooting